-The MYXOTROPIC research project aims to identify the species of Myxomycetes that live in the Neotropics, and to further the understanding of their role in the ecosystem of the region.
-Data on these microorganims from the area have been limited, and to redress this problem, the team has been studying and publishing information on the myxomycetes of arid Neotropical zones.
-Some areas studied are warm deserts like the Chihuahua in Mexico, the Monte in Argentina, the Atacama in Chile, the coastal desert of Peru, and cold deserts in Patagonia and the Andean Valleys.
+The MYXOTROPIC research project aims to identify the species of Myxomycetes and Arcellinida that live in the Neotropics, and to further the understanding of their role in the ecosystem of the region.
+Data on these amoeboid protists from the area have been limited, and to redress this problem, the team has been studying and publishing information on these microorganisms from arid Neotropical zones.
+Some areas studied are warm deserts like the Chihuahua in Mexico, the Monte in Argentina, the Atacama in Chile, and the coastal desert of Peru, and some are cold deserts such as the Patagonia, the Andean altiplano of Peru and the Andean Valleys.